Bolesław III Wrymouth: Church foundations

-The Reliquary contained the head of Saint Adalbert.
-At the end of the 15th century it was melted in order to make a new one.
+The reliquary contained the head of Saint Adalbert.
+At the end of the 15th century, it was melted in order to make a new one.
 According to the notes of 1494, it had the form of an octagonal shrine.
 The side walls have the shape of squares and were separated by small columns, which were based on the figures of saints or prophets.
 The monument was decorated with 8 pearls and 40 sapphires.

 Polish historiography during Bolesław's reign

-During his rule, Bolesław wanted the history of the Piast dynasty to be written.
-This task was assigned to an unnamed Benedictine monk (who had been incorrectly named as Gallus Anonymous).
-Modern research, however, suggests that the monk was a Venetian.
+During his rule, Bolesław wanted the history of the Piast dynasty to be chronicled.
+This task was assigned to an unnamed Benedictine monk (Historians have coined the name Gallus Anonymous for the chronicler).
+Research has suggested multiple hypotheses for the monk's origin, finding connections to Venetian, French, Hungarian, etc.

-His Chronica Polonorum, written in Latin, was made between 1112 and 1116.
+The Gesta Chronica Polonorum, written in Latin, was made between 1112 and 1116.
 The history of the State (Latin: gesta ducum) was made describing the fate of the rulers.
 The Chronicle covers the history from legendary times until 1114.
 Composed of three parts, this unfinished literary work justified the right of the Piasts to rule over Poland.
 The Chronicle also explain many controversial events that were placed under the responsibility of the rulers, and give a full explanation about their policy.